dcndn4/FinTech-BC-Final-IndStudy/README.md

 # Robo Reminder
 This project - a continuation of HW 10 AWS Unit 13 - its to support the process of a new accounting employee who has daily tasks that she doesn't want to miss on any day.
 So she has requested this robo-reminder, which she can run towards the end of the day, to make sure she hasn't missed anything.

+The more I think about it, the ongoing utility becomes clear.
+It's changing in my imagination to more of an ongoing process.

+There is always a need to prioritize any free time amongst competing demands.
+It would be interesting to have a robo-reminder (RR) do that as possible.

+Here's how that would work (maybe a subsequent activity after this project iteration): I would launch the RR when I have a period of time free.
+It would ask some questions to determine tasks necessary and what the rest of the day looks like, and then it would present a triaged list of tasks for that period.
+And possibly a b-list for the later period that day as well.

+So I'm thinking to consider both sorts of functionalities.

 ![Robo Helper](pending image)